John Corey (actor)

 Born in Barnstaple in North Devon of a Cornish family, he first acted on the London stage in 1701 have originally studied law at the Inns of Chancery.
 He was therefore unlikely to have been the son of the Restoration actress Katherine Corey.

-Between 1701 and 1735 he was a mainstay of the Drury Lane, Haymarket and Lincoln's Inn Fields Theatre companies, and also appeared at the Goodman's Fields Theatre run by Henry Giffard late in his career.
+Between 1701 and 1735 he was a mainstay of the Drury Lane, Haymarket and Lincoln's Inn Fields Theatre companies.
+Late in his career he appeared at the Goodman's Fields Theatre run by Henry Giffard.
 He also wrote two plays which were performed at Lincoln's Inn Fields early in his career there.